Vehicle registration plates of Syria: Current series

+Syrian transitional government

+A new set of vehicle registration plates was shown on the government-owned Syrian Arab News Agency, with a major difference being the removal of Arabic numerals on the plate.
+The new flag of Syria is also seen, with its abbreviated name being shown on the bottom, with its Arabic equivalent being shown above; though, on some plates, they are placed side-to-side instead.

 AANES (Rojava)

 Autonomous Administration of North and East Syria (AANES), more commonly known as Rojava, is a de facto autonomous subnational entity set up by the Syrian Democratic Forces in the Northern and Eastern parts of Syria.
 This entity also issues its own license plates.
 Adjacent to the code "SYR", the license plates also show the two-letter code "BS", separated by a Kurdish Sun.
 "BS" stands for "Bakurê Sûriyê", Kurdish for "Northern Syria".
 The background of the national ("SYR") and regional ("B*S") match that of the plate itself, and the text color matches the text of the plate.

 Prior to the above standardization, in the earlier versions of AANES license plates, instead of "B*S", a regional code "R*" was shown, standing for "Rojavayê Kurdistanê" meaning "Western Kurdistan", which isn't inclusive of the Arab residents of the region, that after the defeat of ISIS, ended up becoming the majority of the population of the region.
 Furthermore, previously the background color behind the regional code was green previously, and the Kurdish Sun was colored yellow.
 The color scheme of the plate has since then been simplified.

 The plates consist of 6 digits.
 In contrast with the format used by the Damascus government, Latin numbers take precedence and are on the top, while Arabic numbers are at the bottom.

 License plates of AANES no longer show governorates, instead showing Regions of the AANES (with the exception of Jazira Region (Qamishli)) in Arabic and a 3-letter Latin code derived from Kurdish.